DavidNester/Kaggle/README.md

 # Kaggle
-Repository for work on Kaggle ML projects\n MontyPython -- Transcript of Monty Python lines (for fun)\n Titanic -- Classic initial project to predict survivors on the titanic\n
+## Repository for work on Kaggle ML projects
+- MontyPython -- Transcript of Monty Python lines (for fun - havent done anything with it)
+- Titanic -- Classic initial project to predict survivors on the titanic